Campaign History of the 151e Régiment d'Infanterie - IV

 The following day the colonel commanding the 84 BI decides that the sub-sector will be commanded by the commander of the 151 RI.
 This sub-sector begins north of the Stenstraate bridge.
 Additional trenches are begun between the first and second lines during the night.
 Two men are wounded: Sdts.
 Defossez and Gareil.

 16-21 November: work continues on the trenches with the help of a half-section of engineers.
 Boyaux are traced but must be dug deeper.
-On 17 November a much-needed (though insufficient) detachment of reinforcements arrives form the 151 RI depot, which includes:
+On 17 November a much-needed (though insufficient) detachment of reinforcements arrives from the 151 RI depot, which includes:

 4 officers and 2 adjudants: Capt.
 Payen, Lieut.
 Marngués, Sous-Lieuts.
 Sutanetti and Royer